SteveALee/fullmeasure-blog/source/_posts/ears-open-for-conversations.md

 A couple of excellent courses focussing on the "inner game" of practice and performance.
 Plus many free resources including youtube videos.

-## Brent Vaartstra's Learn Jazz standards
+## Brent Vaartstra's Learn Jazz Standards

 With a core course promoting learning a jazz standard each month for maximum progress speed.
 Plus other great free resources including weekly youtube videos that could beyond jazz.
 The free PDF on his LIST process for learning by ear is a must have.

-## Dave Smith' sRhythm Academy
+## Dave Smith's Rhythm Academy

 A great course and some free resources on a method to really internalise rhythm.